amirmasoudabdol/sfthemes/README.md

 [Inter](https://rsms.me/inter/) has a close resemblance with Apple's San Francisco fonts.
 It's similarly designed for use in user interface, and it's freely available.

-## Color Scales
+## Color Palettes

-Apple's system colors are distinguised by the OS that they’ve been designed for, while some systems sharing the same color palette.
+Apple's system colors are distinguised by the OS that they’ve been designed for, although some systems sharing the same color palette, i.e., iOS and tvOS.
 SFThemes provides three categories of colors, iOS, macOS and watchOS.
-Both iOS and macOS offers two families of palettes, light and dark, in addition, each offers an accessible set of colors.
+Both iOS and macOS offers two families of palettes, light and dark.
+Each palette offers an accessible set of colors that are color-blind optimized and have lower contrast.
+Additionally, macOS offers *Vibrant* sets of colors with their own set of accessible variants.
 As watchOS doesn’t offers a white background, it only offers a dark color palette.

-In total, SFThemes offers all the available combinations, in total x color palette.
+In total, SFThemes offers the following list of palettes:

 **iOS Set**